Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

   effect.Projection = projection;
   foreach (EffectPass pass in effect.CurrentTechnique.Passes) {
     pass.Apply();
     device.DrawUserIndexedPrimitives<VertexPositionNormalTexture>(
       PrimitiveType.TriangleList, vertices, 0, 4, indices, 0, 2
     );
   }
 }
 ```

+The `GraphicsDevice` contains differents methods related to graphics.
+Here is a link to the [MonoGame GraphicsDevice documentation](https://docs.monogame.net/api/Microsoft.Xna.Framework.Graphics.GraphicsDevice.html).

 ## Creating and showing the target

-Now the Quad class is ready, we can create a target that we will be able to move, and that will use the quad to display itself.
-This target will be contained in a PlayerAim.cs file.
+Now the ``Quad`` class is ready, we can create a target that we will be able to move, and that will use the quad to display itself.
+This target will be contained in a *PlayerAim.cs* file.

 In order to draw the player aim's texture, we will need to load it.
-Add the Crosshair.png file into the MGCB and build it.
-We will then load the texture in the Load function.
+Add the *Crosshair.png* file into the MGCB and build it.
+We will then load the texture in the ``Load`` function.

 ### The PlayerAim class